Everything You Need to Know About Form I 212

 I 212 Supporting Documents

-In addition to the I 212 waiver form, applicants need to submit the following supporting information:
+In addition to the I 212 waiver form, applicants need to submit the following supporting documents:

-If you have been involved in removal proceedings or other issues at the Atlanta Immigration Court or have a criminal record in another country, working with an experienced attorney can greatly improve your chances of a positive outcome.
+If you have been involved in deportation or removal or other issues at the Atlanta Immigration Court or have a criminal record in another country, working with an experienced attorney can greatly improve your chances of a positive outcome.

 Was the I 212 Waiver Approved?